 Women do worry about infertility.
 They prefer to empower themselves more about the reproductive system.
-They tend to give more importance in acquiring required knowledge about how to cope up with infertility.
+They tend to give more importance to acquiring the required knowledge about how to cope with infertility.

 How to combat infertility?

 1. Maintain a Healthy Environment